 If you die without a will, the court will be required to name an administrator to carry out these duties.
 This is often one of your primary heirs based on intestate succession.
 Unfortunately, without a valid will in place, the court cannot consider your wishes, and your executor may not be someone you would have chosen.
 This is why it is important to speak to a skilled attorney when planning your estate.

 A will is a legal document that carries out essential estate matters after your death, and its contents are important.
 Each state has specific requirements that a will must meet in order to be legally enforceable.
-As your will passes through the probate process, it can be challenged if there are questions regarding its validity.
+As your will passes through the probate process in Houston, it can be challenged if there are questions regarding its validity.
 Having a skilled Houston wills lawyer draft your will ensures that all legal requirements are met and all financial and estate matters are considered.

 An estate planning attorney has extensive knowledge of probate law and complex financial issues.
 Your lawyer will be able to look at all aspects of your assets and finances to ensure that your estate and loved ones are protected upon your death.
 Every detail can be legally addressed so you can have peace of mind that your property will be distributed according to your wishes after you are gone.

 Contact the Law Office of Whitney L. Thompson at (281) 214-0173 to speak with an experienced estate planning lawyer today.

 To ensure a Will is enforceable in Houston, it must meet strict requirements.
 This makes it crucial to enlist the services of a knowledgeable and experienced Houston Wills lawyer.